nautechsystems/nautilus_trader/docs/2_user_guide/2_backtest_example.md

 ### Finally, add Strategy instances

 We can perform a grid-search of some parameters by using the `replace` method, which returns a new copy of the config.
-We use the `ImportableStrategyConfig` object to tell nautilus where the `TradingStrategy` class exists, and add some config
+We use the `ImportableStrategyConfig` object to tell Nautilus where the `TradingStrategy` class exists, and add some config.

 ```python
 from decimal import Decimal